Samuel Bronston: El Cid

-Before principal photography was to begin, Bronston was faced with an infringement lawsuit from Cesáreo González's Aspa Films, who had earlier announced his El Cid project in 1956.
+Before principal photography was to begin, Bronston faced an infringement lawsuit from Cesáreo González's Aspa Films, who had announced his El Cid project in 1956.
 By August 1960, Bronston negotiated to have Aspa Films and Robert Haggiag's Dear Film involved in his production, making El Cid an American-Italian-Spanish co-production.
 Principal photography began on November 14, 1960, where interior scenes were shot the Chamartín, Sevilla, and Cea studios in Madrid.
-Additional interior filming was shot at the Cinecittà in Rome, while second-unit filming was shot on actual locations, including the Belmonte Castle.
+Additional interior filming was shot at Cinecittà in Rome, while second-unit filming used actual locations, including the Belmonte Castle.
 Heston finished filming his scenes in April 1961, with the duel fight of Calahorra sequence.

-Released in December 1961, El Cid was released to critical acclaim, with praise towards Mann's direction, the cast and the cinematography.
+Released in December 1961, El Cid was released to critical acclaim, with praise for Mann's direction, the cast, and the cinematography.
 At the box office, the film earned $12 million in distributor rentals from the United States and Canada.
 At the 34th Academy Awards, in 1962, the film received three Academy Award nominations for Best Art Direction—Color, Best Music Score of a Dramatic or Comedy Picture and Best Original Song for the "Love Theme From El Cid (The Falcon and the Dove)".